hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 The improved ITA2 solved the problem with a clever trick: precisely *because* there is no "undo" on punching holes, all the operator has to do, is punch any erroneous part *full* of holes.
 This is done by reeling back the tape by pressing a lever, backtracking to the typo, and striking the letter-shift key (❶❶❶❶❶) over it.
 Conveniently, this action works on **any** character as they're all the same length in bits, and each includes at least one unpunched ⓪-bit.

 What makes this solution so clever is how it exploits the fundamental way the telegraph system works.
 In normal operation, telegraph machines are kept idle in a "marking" state, with electrical current flowing continuously, producing a steady stream of ones (❶❶❶❶❶❶❶❶❶❶...).
-In this state, the machine doesn't advance the paper tape or cause any printing action—it does *nothing*.
+In this state, the machine doesn't advance the paper tape or cause any printing action; it does *nothing*.
 Only when the machine receives a zero bit (❶❶❶❶❶❶❶❶❶❶**⓪**...), it knows that a message is incoming.

 So when the receiving machine encounters an all-ones pattern (❶❶❶❶❶) within a message, it either idles (just like in marking state) or, if it was in figure mode, shifts to letter mode.
-But if the machine is *already* in letter mode, shifting to letter mode again does nothing—the machine simply ignores those bits and continues from the next character.
-As a result, no trace of deleted typo, not even a blank space, appears in the final printed message.^[Herbert, T. E. (1920).
+But if the machine is *already* in letter mode, shifting to letter mode again does nothing; the machine simply ignores those bits and continues from the next character.
+As a result, no trace of the deleted typo, not even a blank space, appears in the final printed message.^[Herbert, T. E. (1920).
 [Telegraphy: A detailed exposition of the telegraph system of the British Post Office](https://archive.org/details/TelegraphyADetailedExposition/page/481/mode/2up?q=%22rub%20out%22) (p.482)]

 Here's a simplified ITA2 tape perforator simulator to demonstrate this.
 Try writing something.
 Press *Reset* to start a new message. **⨂** shifts to figure mode, and **⨀** shifts to letter mode.
 To correct a typo, *Reel* to the unwanted character, and press the letter mode symbol **⨀** on it.